 Know in advance what you'd do.

 We've seen some high profile ethical failures in the press in recent years.
-The problems and devastation caused by accounting fraud at the investment company run by Bernard Madoff will not soon be forgotten, nor will the earlier frauds at Enron and Worldcom.
+It will be hard to forget the devastation caused by accounting fraud at the investment company run by Bernard Madoff, or the earlier frauds at Enron and Worldcom.
 People have also raised ethical questions over the welfare of some organizations' staff and suppliers.

 This highlights the extent to which it can be difficult for leaders to determine what's right and wrong.
-Some make the wrong choices – and end up in the courts, or in the news.
+Some make the wrong choices – and end up in the news or in the courts.

-So how do they do it?
+So how do they do this?
 And how can you do it as well?
 We'll show you how to define your own ethical standards – and start putting those standards into practice.

 To lead your team with character and integrity, you must set an example.
 You're the leader, remember?
 Your team looks to you.
 To begin, you must know your own values as well as your organization's values.